mehrbodvictory/mehrbodcards/README.md

-# Fusion Forge — Card Battler
+# Mehrbod Cards — Card Battler

 A browser card battler with vs-bot (4 difficulties) and peer-to-peer multiplayer.
 Pure static site — no backend, no build step.